-This page contains several pedagogical tools from professional development models, curriculum ideas, and groups that focus on pedagogy and teaching Spanish as a Heritage Language.
+This page contains pedagogical resources from professional development models, curriculum ideas, and websites that focus on pedagogy approaches for teaching and learning Spanish as a Heritage Language.

 - Teaching Heritage Languages: An Online Workshop.
 An online workshop for teachers interested in teaching Heritage Languages.
 Brought to you by the NHLRC).